NTA14 Abstracts

 JAVED ALAM, Dr. Preeti Dhillon, Effects of low fertility and low mortality on India’s economy: A National Transfer Accounts approach

-Abstract: This study aims to examines the effects of low fertility and low mortality on India's economy with its implications on different age groups.
 This study utilized macro data from second round of India Human Development Survey (IHDS-II) conducted during 2011-12, and from Indian Account statistics.
 Population projections were taken from World Population Prospects.
 We adopted NTA approach and used a decomposition model to measuring the respective effects of fertility and mortality on separate aspects of the economy such as labour income, private and public consumption, and public and private transfers.
-The results showed that the effects of low fertility and low mortality on the economy are very different in direction, magnitude, and impact by age group.
-The only effect of an aging population on the public pension system: low fertility and mortality will increase pressure on the public pension system of India.

 File Link: NTA14.JAV